drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 structure notably useful in process scheduling.

 # mm/
-Memory management - this chunk of code ensures that your kernel uses the system's memory as efficiently as possible.
+Memory management - as the name suggests, this directory takes care of all the different mechanisms related to memory - things like paging, memory allocators, DMA or swap are implemented here and help your system manage its memory as efficiently as possible.

 # net/
-Networking
+Networking - this is where basically all network protocols supported by Linux live.

 # samples/
-Code samples
+Various code samples presenting how different parts of Linux work

 # scripts/
 Helper scripts that exist to make the work around the project a little easier